Key Takeaway

 The SURPASS trials (for type 2 diabetes) and SURMOUNT trials (for weight management) collectively enrolled over 15,000 participants.
 No statistically significant increase in thyroid cancer or other malignancies was detected in tirzepatide-treated groups compared to placebo or active comparators.
 The SURMOUNT-1 trial[1], the largest weight management study, followed patients for 72 weeks and found no cancer safety signals.

 Because tirzepatide is newer than semaglutide, the long-term human data spans a shorter period.
-However, the class-wide evidence from over a decade of GLP-1 receptor agonist use in humans (including liraglutide and semaglutide) has not demonstrated an increased risk of thyroid cancer or other malignancies, which is broadly reassuring for the GIP/GLP-1 class as well.
+But the class-wide evidence from over a decade of GLP-1 receptor agonist use in humans (including liraglutide and semaglutide) hasn't demonstrated an increased risk of thyroid cancer or other malignancies, which is broadly reassuring for the GIP/GLP-1 class as well.

 Tirzepatide's Dual Mechanism and Cancer Research

 Tirzepatide's unique dual mechanism (targeting both GIP and GLP-1 receptors) has raised questions about whether the GIP pathway introduces any additional cancer risk.
-Current evidence does not suggest that GIP receptor activation is oncogenic.
-GIP receptors are expressed in various tissues, but preclinical and clinical data to date have not identified a cancer-promoting effect from GIP receptor agonism.
+Current evidence doesn't suggest that GIP receptor activation is oncogenic.
+GIP receptors are expressed in various tissues, but preclinical and clinical data to date haven't identified a cancer-promoting effect from GIP receptor agonism.

 Weight Loss and Cancer Risk Reduction